 The Squero is formed by a tilted square towards the Channel or Rio for the access of boats with behind a wooden building called tesa (cover) that provides protection against bad weather as well as for the storage of working tools.

-Before the gondola was destined to an exclusive tourist use, a special cover called “felze” equipped with a door, sliding windows, curtains, mirrors and a warmer was placed at the centre for the protection of passengers against cold and prying eyes.
+Before the gondola was destined to exclusive tourist use, a special cover called “felze” equipped with a door, sliding windows, curtains, mirrors and a warmer was placed at the center for the protection of passengers against cold and prying eyes.
 Today it is no longer used.